How to Get to Val Thorens

 How long does it take to get to Val Thorens?

-Transfer times to Val Thorens depend on where you start and the road conditions on the final mountain ascent.
-Geneva usually takes around 2 hours 45 minutes, Chambéry around 1 hour 30 minutes, while Lyon and Grenoble are both typically around 2 hours 30 minutes.
+Transfer times to Val Thorens depend on where you start and the road conditions on the final climb above Moûtiers.
+Geneva usually takes around 2 hours 30 minutes to 2 hours 45 minutes.
+Chambéry is typically the quickest airport route at around 1 hour 30 minutes, while Lyon and Grenoble are both usually around 2 hours 30 minutes.

-On peak Saturdays, school holiday weeks, or during snowfall, allow extra time for traffic in the Tarentaise valley and possible chain controls on the climb above Moûtiers.
+On peak Saturdays, school holiday weeks or during snowfall, allow extra time for traffic in the Tarentaise Valley and possible delays on the final mountain ascent.
 If you’re travelling back to the airport, especially for afternoon flights, it’s sensible to build in a buffer.

 Getting to Val Thorens by train